Sharkalien/Godotstuck/README.md

 # Godotstuck
- A base template to make Homestuck-style walkarounds in [Godot 3.5](https://godotengine.org/download/archive/3.5-stable/)
+ A base template to make Act 2 Homestuck-style walkarounds in [Godot 3.5](https://godotengine.org/download/archive/3.5-stable/)

 ## Credits
 - A huge thank you to [Axollyon](https://github.com/axollyon) for contributing to the [initial project](https://github.com/Sharkalien/Godot-YOU-THERE.-BOY.-Walkaround)!